irthomas/nomad_obs/README.md

 Number of occultations | TGO orbit description | LNO nadir quality
 --- | --- | ---
 No occultations per orbit | TGO orbit is close to the terminator and does not pass behind the planet | **LNO signal is poor** due to bad solar zenith angle.
 Ices may be visible if orbit passes near sunrise terminator.
-Merged or two occultations per orbit | TGO orbit is between subsolar point and terminator | **LNO signal is acceptable**, but instrument temperature is the highest.
+Merged/grazing or two occultations per orbit | TGO orbit is between subsolar point and terminator | **LNO signal is acceptable**, but instrument temperature is the highest.
 One occultation per orbit | TGO orbit is close to subsolar/antisolar point | **LNO signal is good**, as solar zenith angle is low.